-Florida law treats consent to “mental health treatment” for a child differently from other major decisions responsibility for which parents share.
+Florida law treats consent to a child’s “mental health treatment” differently from other shared major parental decisions.

 In 2016, Florida law changed to mandate certain provisions in parenting plans.
 See Laws of Florida 2016-241.

 Most parenting plans say parents will share parental responsibility.
 For such plans, section 61.13(2)(b)3., Florida Statutes, requires providing that either parent retains consent to mental health treatment for their child.

 Moreover, omitting from a parenting plan or final judgment that either parent alone may provide such consent is legal error.
 For example, see E.V. v.
 D.M.V.H., 273 So.
 3d 1132 (Fla.
 2d DCA 2019) (parenting plan sufficiently provided either parent may consent to treatment for child).
 Compare that case with Lennon v.
 Lennon, 264 So.
 3d 1084 (Fla.
 2d DCA 2019).
 In Lennon, the court sent the case back to the trial court to include the missing “retained consent” provision in a final judgment.

 Failure to Provide for Unilateral Consent to Mental Health Treatment is Reversible: Pukin v.
 Pukin.

 Most recently, the Sixth District Court of Appeal followed Lennon.
 In Pukin v.
 Pukin, Case No. 6D23-219 (Fla.
 6th DCA June 12, 2023), the court sent the case back to the trial judge to fix a Parenting Plan.
 The Parenting Plan failed to provide either parent may consent to mental health treatment for the children.

 Amended 61.13(2)(b)3.a Lets a Judge Provide for Joint Consent to Mental Health Treatment.